mvolkmann/blog/src/meteor.md

    with calls to `Meteor.call(name, data, callback)`.

-   - Remove the Meteor package that allows client code to interact with MongoDB by entering `meteor remove insecure`
+   - Remove the Meteor package that allows client code to interact with MongoDB by entering `meteor remove insecure`.

    - Define Methods by modifying `imports/tasks.js` to match the following: